 Content – The category page where his products are listed has descriptive and relevant content.
 A potential client can find everything they need or want to know about the product, such as the different fragrances, quality, type, size, ingredients etc. Alfredo also includes customer reviews at the bottom of category pages, increasing credibility for the site and products while providing another source of unique content.

 It’s particularly important for eCommerce sites to get this right as it affects the usability, conversion and rankings.

 What is internal linking?
-Internal links help search engines understand your whole website.
-This is the reason why it’s important to anchor these links at the correct terms and expressions.
+Internal links help search engines understand the structure of your whole website.
+This is the reason why it’s important to write descriptive anchor text for your links.
 Interested in this topic?
 We dive deeper into site linking here – and, yes, this is an example of internal linking.

 If you have relevant names for your images, Google will understand which queries your product is relevant for.
 If Age of Beard’s image didn’t have an Alt Text, Google wouldn’t know to display it for this specific search.

 If you want to dominate SEO just like Age of Beard, remember to:

 Anyone running a search of Yama Jewelry on Google will find six site links, or subheadings – see image below -, from their site right in the Google search.
 This is done because Google finds these additional searches helpful for someone running that search.
 And they’re right!
 If you’re searching for this jewelry store, you’ll likely want to jump right into their online store and collections.

 The benefits of adding subheadings (or site links)

 There are several benefits of adding subheadings AKA site links.
 First, they give people looking specifically for your company fast access to your inner pages.
 Searchers will only see these results if they do a branded search, making the click through to your site very high.
 Other related searches, like potentially unwanted news articles, other competitor results or even third party distributors will be pushed down.

 Plus, having a clickable “Shop” link showing on Google will obviously make a searcher more likely to head right to your store.